The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

 Dr Halperin received the B.S degree in physics with highest distinction from Purdue University, the M.A. degree in physics from the University of California, Berkeley, and the M.D. degree from Louisiana State University, New Orleans, Louisiana.
 He is a member of Phi Beta Kappa, an Established Investigator and Fellow of the American Heart Association, and a McClure Fellow of the Johns Hopkins University Applied Physics laboratory.
 Dr. Halperin is currently a Professor of Medicine, Radiology and Biomedical Engineering at the Johns Hopkins Medical Institutions.
 He is the co-director of the Cardiovascular Imaging Center of Excellence.
 He serves on the editorial board of the journal Resuscitation, and is a past chair of the national American Heart Association Advanced Cardiovascular Life Support Subcommittee and a past member of the Emergency Cardiac Care Committee.
 Ten of his students have received young investigator awards from the American Heart Association and Heart Rhythm Society, and he has ongoing support from the National Institutes of Heath for his research programs.
 He has over 120 peer-reviewed publications and over 20 patents issued.
 Dr. Halperin is rated as a Distinguished provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Ventricular Fibrillation, Heart Attack, Ventricular Tachycardia, Cardiac Ablation, and Lithotripsy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Ventricular Fibrillation, Heart Attack, Ventricular Tachycardia, Cardiac Ablation, and Lithotripsy.
+Dr. Halperin is board certified in American Board Of Internal Medicine.

 Distinguished in Arrhythmias